-Recently, information on how to return to the office safely, including social distancing methods and solutions for disinfecting your office has been covered.
-But what about what not to do when your employees go back to work?
+When you return to work after COVID, how will offices change?
+There’s been a great deal of speculation and we’ve written many articles on what we think you can expect, including social distancing methods and solutions for disinfecting your office been covered.
+But what about what not to do when employees go back to work?

 While it might seem like the best way to make money, selling, renting, or leasing some (or all) of your office space will only temporarily help your cash flow.
 Businesses need to be thinking of long-term solutions that will set them up for future success.